plumatic/eng-practices/swe/Migrations_and_future_proofing.md

 Things become significantly more complicated when you need to accommodate writes to your data during the migration process, because you have to ensure that writes during the migration are all captured in the new format by the end of the migration.

 If there is at most a single writer (per datum), the simplest option is often the "Write Both" migration with multi-place versioning.

+For example, when a new user signs up for Prismatic with a Twitter account, within seconds a worker process fetches the user's tweets, analyzes all shared URLs, and stores suggested topics in S3 for presentation later in the onboarding process.
+While we have multiple workers computing topic suggestions, the data is effectively write-once with no concurrency concerns, so a "Write Both" migration was appropriate when we wanted to make breaking changes to the suggestions data format.

 <p align="center"><img title="Write Both" src="migrations/6.png" width=60%></p>